bmink/libb/README.md

 * bstr.\[ch\] provides bstr_t, a convenient and safe "string" entity that manages its own memory growth.
 Most conveniently, it can be appended to via a bprintf() call which supports the usual format string specifications.
+Many other convenient utilities are provided that make string manipulation a breeze.

-* bstr.\[ch\] also provides safe versions of many standard string manipulation functions.
+* bstr.\[ch\] also provides safe(r) versions of libc's standard string manipulation functions.
 These are prepended with an 'x'.
-So there's xstrlen, xstrcmp, etc.
+So there's xstrlen, xstrcmp and so on.
+They don't crash on NULL input and provide other safeguards as well.

 * barr.\[ch\] is an array library.
 It manages its own memory and growth.
-In addition to adding and accessing elements, it can be sorted and searched easily.
+In addition to adding and accessing elements, these arrays can be sorted and searched easily.

 * blist.\[ch\] provides a linked list / queue.

 * btime.[ch] contains utilities for time stucture (time_t, struct timeval, struct timespec) manipulation, comparison, addition/substraction etc.

 * blog.\[ch\] is a logging utility.
 Uses syslog most anywhere, but on Mac OS X, it uses the new ASL services.

 * bcurl.\[ch\] is a wrapper around libcurl.
 Documents can be fetched via a single call returning the response in a bstr_t.
 GET, POST and PUT are supported, as is sending parameters, custom headers and custom user-agent strings.
 A utility